EmreDincoglu/MangaDeck/README MangaDeck control setup.txt

 for rotate left flick the left stick left

-and for Cubari press down on the left stick to make it click (not the direction down like actually pushing it against the steam deck press)
+and for Cubari press down on the left stick to make it click (not the direction down like actually pushing it against the steam deck)

 make sure after each trigger you accept that it replaces another shortcut and then press apply in the bottom right corner